-Cameron will be performing in Michelangelo Sonnets.
+Cameron performed in Michelangelo Sonnets for MIF13.
 For more information, please visit the event page by following the link in the left hand panel.

 Cameron Carpenter has quickly developed from being an insider tip to one of the most sought-after organists of our time.
 He revolutionises and modernises the perception of the instrument like no other organist before him.
 This unique musicianship was rewarded with the Leonard Bernstein Award at the Schleswig Holstein Music Festival in August 2012.

-Cameron Carpenter performs at the most prestigious music venues world wide.
-2012/13 sees him opening the organ-season of the Berliner Philharmonie as well as embarking on a close artistic cooperation with the Mozarteum Salzburg.
-Beyond this recital appearances include Mu-nich, Bamberg, Luxembourg, Lahti, Moscow, Melbourne, Sydney, Auckland, San Francisco, New York and Los Angeles.
+Performing at the most prestigious music venues world wide, 2012/13 saw him opening the organ-season of the Berliner Philharmonie as well as embarking on a close artistic cooperation with the Mozarteum Salzburg.
+Beyond this recital appearances include Munich, Bamberg, Luxembourg, Lahti, Moscow, Melbourne, Sydney, Auckland, San Francisco, New York and Los Angeles.

 In the UK Cameron was invited to give his London debut at the BBC Proms making him the first ever organist to perform two recitals in the same year.
 Further festival performances include a return to the Musikfest Berlin with the Radio Symphony Choir Berlin and Simon Halsey, Schleswig-Holstein Musikfestival, Rheingau Musikfestival, the Musikfest Stuttgart and Heidel-berger Frühling.